hisham-CSS/unity-runtimedebugui/README.md

 - Large numbers of controls may impact performance - consider splitting into multiple tabs
 - Auto-save triggers on every value change - avoid rapid updates if possible

+## 🔄 Updating the Package

+### Via Package Manager (Git URL)
+1. Go to `Window → Package Manager`
+2. Select "In Project" and find "Runtime Debug UI"
+3. Click "Update" if available, or remove and re-add the Git URL

+### Manual Update
+1. Delete the old files from your project
+2. Follow the installation steps again with the new version

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.

 ### Development Setup
 1. Clone the repository
 2. Open in Unity 2022.3+
 3. Install Newtonsoft JSON package
-4. Open the example scene to test changes
+4. Make your changes
+5. Test thoroughly
+6. Submit a PR

 ## 🙏 Acknowledgments